ridalwan/windows365/virtual-desktop/rdp-multipath.md

 ## Prerequisites

 RDP Multipath works automatically when the following prerequisites are met:

-- During the preview, your host pool must be set as a validation environment.
-For more information, see [Configure a host pool as a validation environment](configure-validation-environment.md).

 - Ensure that RDP Shortpath is configured as the primary transport protocol.
 For more information, see [Configure RDP Shortpath](configure-rdp-shortpath.md).
 We don't currently support WebSocket (TCP-based) connections and those users don't see any benefit at this time.